ravinarayanan89/SfdxOrgBackUp/README.md

 # SalesforceOrgBackUp

-This repo contains the files for retrieving the entire metadata(supported by Metadata API)  from Salesforce org ( the org should be configured/Authorized in SFDX already).
+This repo contains the node.js script for retrieving the entire metadata(supported by Metadata API)  from Salesforce org ( the org should be configured/Authorized in SFDX already).

 <b>Sample usecase: </b> <br/>
 This can be helpful for taking backup of entire ORG.